Skip to content

 Configuring routes

-The current code configures a request handler for HTTP GET method at the root path of the application: "/".
-Note how a function decorator is used to register the home function as a request handler:
+The current code configures a request handler for the HTTP GET method at the application's root path: "/".
+Notice how a function decorator registers the home function as a request handler:

 @get("/")